 People who worked in the Far East, especially in the northern regions, Arrived once from Ukraine, Belarus and other union republics, began to return home.
 The local population also ran, because there was nothing to do.
 What is the North? it extreme conditions where a person will live only if he has a decently paid job.
 No work - he homeless with housing, and this is absolutely incomprehensible thing.

 Since 1990-ies the population of the Far East was reduced, at least, A million and a half.
 Take, for example, Chukotka.
 Until 1990 year in Chukotka there were 200 thousand inhabitants, today in the region there is only 50 Thousand people.
 It seems to me that this amount is superfluous at the moment.
-On the NorthIt is better to keep less population, because so dechevle In the Khanty-Mansiysk or Yamalo-Nenetsky districts, the population is growing due to increased oil and gas production.
+On the NorthIt is better to keep less population, because so dechevle.
+In the Khanty-Mansi or Yamalo-Nenets districts, the population is growing due to the increase in oil and gas production.
 In Chukotka, everything collapsed - why should he grow ?!
-This is a justified measure.
+This is a justifiable measure.
 Northern regions should be developed only if there is economic feasibility, which does not preclude the development of traditional industries in which indigenous people are employed.
 Also on Sakhaline.
 The population at the island in 1950-ies reached 600-640 thousand.
 Man, now somewhere 500 thousand people.
 For 60 years the population has decreased, but it is not terrible, because on Sakhalin the economy is weakNatural and natural increase Is compensated by migration outflow.
-Another thing is the reduction in the population in the southern regions of the Far Eastern Federal District.
-This is not justified economically, nor - especially - geopolitically.
+Another thing is the population decline in the southern regions of the Far Eastern Federal District.
+This is not justified either economically or - especially - geopolitically.

 - Is the demographic situation in the Far East improving in recent years?

-- If in recent years we have achieved greattheir successes in the field of demographic development in the country - birth rate increased, mortality decreased, dethe population disappeared, East as negative trends were traced, so they remained.
+- If in recent years we have achieved greattheir success in the field of demographic development in the country - the birth rate has increased, the death rate has decreased, dethe population has disappeared - then on the Dalny East as negative trends were traced, so they remained.
 Migration continues, the natural decline in the population, especiallyIn southern regions, is preserved.

-- Territories are going to develop in the Far EastOrientations of the advanced socio-economic development(TOSER), to support investment projects.
-Will these growth points, for example, the construction of the city of Tsiolkovsky near the Vostochny cosmodrome, help improve the demographic situation in the region?
+- Territories are going to develop in the Far EastOrientations of the advanced socio-economic developmentdevelopment (TASED), to support investment projects.
+Will these points of growth, for example, the construction of the city of Tsiolkovsky near the Vostochny cosmodrome, help to improve the demographic situation in the region?

 - Of course, they will.
 But the people who settle in Tsiolkovsky will be mainly connected with the launches of space ships.
 In the Far East, it is necessary to develop an economy using its own resources.
-For example, woodworking production: to leThey did not take out the roundwood, but made furniture from it, used it for construction, developed pulp and paper productsOne.
+For example, woodworking production: to lethey did not take out "round timber", but made furniture out of it, used it for construction, developed pulp and paper productionOne.

 The fish industry in Kamchatka, Sakhalin and Primorye, the devilcontroversial, should be reoriented to fish and caviarZili not to Japan, but to the central regions of Russia.
 Rice and soybeans were once grown in the southern regions of the Far East.
 By the way, during the occupation of South Sakhalin by the Japanese, sugar beet was produced there and there were not two, or three sugar factories.
 These are all economic problems, having solved which, the demographic situation in the region can be improved.